 (Much of the details about travelling by bus to Hiroshima were obtained from other sources and not from personal experience)

-The other, better option (in my opinion), is to take the Shinkansen from Shin Osaka to Hiroshima station.
-A one-way unreserved ticket would cost you roughly around 9000 yen (~ Rs.
+The other, better option (in my opinion), is to take the Shinkansen from Shin Osaka to Hiroshima.
+A one-way unreserved ticket on the Shinkansen would cost you roughly around 9000 yen (~ Rs.
 5000) (~USD 80).
-I know this seems like an expensive down payment when compared to taking a bus but you will not only save a lot of time, you will also save money (if you buy the five-day JR Osaka – Hiroshima pass) over the span of your trip.
-This JR pass works out to be 18,000 Yen.
-Using this pass, you can go any number of times on any JR line for 5 days within the Osaka – Hiroshima stretch.
-This pass also allows you to take the JR ferry from Miyajimaguchi to Itsukushima shrine.
+This is an expensive down payment for a one-time travel when compared to taking a bus.
+However, if you take the five day JR Osaka – Hiroshima pass (18,000 Yen), you can go any number of times on any JR line (inclusive of bullet trains) for 5 consecutive days within the Osaka – Hiroshima stretch.
+This pass also allows you to take the JR ferry from Miyajimaguchi to Itsukushima shrine (in Hiroshima).
 You can also use this pass to travel locally within Osaka on any of the JR lines and also to visit Kyoto.
 So basically, this is a one-time down payment that covers most of your travel within Osaka and to some extent in Hiroshima and Kyoto.
 You can also use the bullet train (Shinkansen) any number of times within the five-day period.
-Meaning, you can visit Himeji castle on another day using the same pass (which lies in between Osaka and Hiroshima).
-So effectively, you will be saving money in the long run.
+Meaning, you can visit the Himeji castle (which lies in between Osaka and Hiroshima) on another day using the same pass .
+So effectively, you will be saving money and time in the long run.
+Plus, the cost of the five day pass is simply two times a bullet train cost between Osaka and Hiroshima (which you will end up spending anyway).

 There are a total of five Shinkansen lines that go to Hiroshima from Shin Osaka (one stop away from Osaka station).
 Journey times vary between the lines.
 The fastest – Nozomi and Mizuho – are Super Express lines that take you to Hiroshima within an hour and twenty minutes.
 However, you will not be able to ride on the 2 lines using the JR pass.
 The slowest – Kodama – which stops at all stations on the way will get you to Hiroshima in 2 hours and thirty minutes.
 The other two – Hikari and Sakura – are Express lines and takes around an hour and a half to get to Hiroshima.
 You can use the JR pass on Hikari, Sakura and Kodama lines.
 Avoid the Kodama line since it is the slowest and takes an additional one hour to reach Hiroshima, when compared to Hikari and Sakura.